MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/sample-create-retrieve-update-delete-dialog.md

 ---
-title: "Sample: Create, retrieve, update, and delete a dialog (Developer Guide for Dynamics 365 Customer Engagement) | MicrosoftDocs"
+title: "Sample: Create, retrieve, update, and delete a dialog (Developer Guide for Dynamics 365 for Customer Engagement) | MicrosoftDocs"
 description: "The sample shows how to create, retrieve, update, and delete a dialog process using the methods IOrganizationService.Entity, IOrganizationService.ColumnSet, and IOrganizationService.
 Guid." ms.custom: "" ms.date: 10/31/2017